 The Role of Project Accounting for R&D

 Project accounting is the practice of creating financial reports specifically designed to track the financial progress of projects, which can then be used by managers to aid project management.
 In the case of R&D, project accounting is used to track all costs (time and expenses) associated with the research and development phase of a new product – including labor, clinical trials, product maintenance, and other project work – enabling companies to determine a product’s profitability before it goes to market.

 In an R&D environment, however, this is much more complex than it sounds.
 Because of its multidisciplinary nature, resources across departments and collaboration partners must be managed carefully in order to gain the full picture of what each employee is working on.
 Tracking time and effort to R&D projects, studies, clinical trials, and other associated activities will go a long way towards managing this effectively, as well as providing the data needed to make more accurate cost estimations on future projects.

 Implementing a simple, user-friendly project time tracking solution allows your managers to answer the questions I listed above.
 With the right solution, R&D team members can quickly and accurately track the amount of time and effort they spend each day on the projects to which they are assigned, which provides the organization the information it needs to make better decisions regarding product development.

 30-Second Case Study

 For some more context, here’s real-life example: A large pharmaceutical company based in Germany uses Journyx to track the time their R&D team members – spanning to thousands of users worldwide – spend on the development of new medications.
 The information this organization receives using Journyx allows them to determine if and when a new medication will be profitable.
 This allows them to reduce their internal costs, which is passed along as savings to the people who need these medications.
-Learn more about Journyx’s time tracking solution for pharmaceutical companies.
+Learn more about Journyx’s time tracking solution for pharmaceutical companies, research & development, or engineering.